Number of Fellows per Rotation: 5

 Psychotherapy training will provide the fellow with the opportunity to deepen the development of multiple aspects of professionalism.

-• Mindful intra-professional development by managing their countertransference to youth and to family members with psychopathology
+• Mindful intra-professional development by managing their countertransference to youth and family members with psychopathology

 • Mindful use of self-disclosure